 The eternal debate returns.
 Do employers in Singapore prefer candidates with hard skills?
 Or do they want more candidates with soft skills?
-Singapore's leading recruitment agency BGC Group, will help you find out!
+As a recruitment agency in Singapore, BGC Group will help you find out.

-When it comes to choosing leaders, Forbes says that when IQ and technical skills are similar, a person’s EQ accounts for 90% of the reason why they are moved up the organisational ladder.
+Personable soft skills are valuable to great leaders.
+An article by Forbes claims that when it comes to choosing leaders, Forbes says that when IQ and technical skills are similar, a person’s EQ accounts for 90% of the reason why they are promoted.

 On the other hand, hard skills reflect your educational background, your training, and certification.
 Job seekers tend to emphasise and rely on their hard skills during the job search, because, it is hard to prove or supplement the claim that you have a specific soft skill.
 Some popular examples of hard skills include accountancy, law, analytics, automotive, banking and more!